 ADVERTISEMENT

-The Thomann DP-51 is a classic home piano.
-Given the price/performance ratio, it can be classified as an affordable digital piano for beginners.
+The Thomann DP-51 is a classic digital upright piano.
+Considering its price and performance, it can be classified as an affordable digital piano for beginners.
 However, its features would let you suspect a much higher price tag.
-A hammer action keyboard with Ivory feel and a large case with a high-gloss finish for considerably less than 1000 Euros – is that any good?
+A hammer action keyboard with Ivory feel and a large case with a high-gloss finish for considerably less than $1,000—is that any good?

 ADVERTISEMENT